Why should I join FPRA?

 Membership qualification are the same, but this membership is owned by the organization that pays for the membership, rather than by the named member.
 It can be transferred to another qualified professional at the paying institution.

 This is like an Institutional Professional Membership, but it allows institutions with larger communications staffs to purchase FPRA memberships for each staff member.
 The first membership is full-priced, but the institution receives a discount on all subsequent memberships purchased in the same year.
 Institutions who hold multi-professional institutional memberships also receive a discount on FPRA’s Annual Conference when they send more than one member.
 Like an Institutional Professional Membership, this membership belongs to the institution, not the individual named as the member.

 Do I qualify for the student membership rate?

 To qualify for the student membership rate, students must be enrolled in an accredited college or university, pursuing studies in public relations, communications, journalism or a related field, and/or demonstrate an interest in pursuing a career in public relations.
 Student must also be carrying a schedule of 12 or more credits per semester.
 The student membership rate is reserved for full-time, undergraduate students.

 I used to be a member, but my membership lapsed.
 Should I renew or purchase a new membership?

-What does my processing fee pay for?
+What does the new member processing fee pay for?

-How long is my membership good for?
+How long is my membership?

 Membership terms are annual and run from November 1 to October 31.